ARMmbed/mbed-os-5-docs/docs/advanced/porting_guide.md

 ### Microsecond ticker

 The microsecond ticker is a system resource that many APIs use.
-It needs a one microsecond resolution and should be implemented using a free-running hardware counter or timer with match register.
+The microsecond ticker needs a one microsecond resolution and uses a free-running hardware counter or timer with match register.
 Implement the api declared in `mbed-os\hal\us_ticker_api.h`.

 At this point, we should be able to compile a handful of tests: